aws-samples/redshift-immersionday-labs/lab2/README.md

 *	SUPPLIER - (1M rows) - 1m
 * LINEITEM - (600M rows) - 4m
 *	PARTSUPPLIER - (80M rows) 45s

+Note: A few key takeaways from the above COPY statements.
+1. COMPUPDATE PRESET ON will assign compression using the Amazon Redshift best practices related to the data type of the column but without analyzing the data in the table.
+1. COPY for the REGION table points to a specfic file (region.tbl.lzo)
+1. COPY for other tables point to a prefix to multiple files (lineitem.tbl.)
+1. COPY for the SUPPLIER table points a manifest file (supplier.json)

 ## Table Maintenance - Analyze
 You should at regular intervals, update the statistical metadata that the query planner uses to build and choose optimal plans.
 You can analyze a table explicitly by running the ANALYZE command.
 When you load data with the COPY command, you can perform an analysis automatically by setting the STATUPDATE option to ON.
 By default, the COPY command performs an analysis after it loads data into an empty table.